raspberrypilearning/cd-dice-roller/en/step_2.md

 --- task ---

 In this project, I've supplied you with most of the HTML and CSS.
 You will mostly be working on the JavaScript code.
 This can be found in the JavaScript file `myScript.js` located just above the code on your screen.
 Before you roll a die, you will need to get access to the HTML `div` with the id `diceMat`.
 This is so you have somewhere to put the result of your roll on screen.
+Put the following line at the very top of your JavaScript code.

 ```javascript
     var diceMat = document.getElementById("diceMat");